mashupbots/socko/socko-docs/docs/guides/dynamic-content.markdown

     // Only support chat and superchat subprotocols and max frame size of 1000 bytes wsHandshake.authorize("chat, superchat", 1000)

-If you wish to push or broadcast messages to a group of web socket connections, use {{ page.WebSocketBroadcasterClass }}.

 See the example web socket [ChatApp](https://github.com/mashupbots/socko/blob/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/websocket/ChatApp.scala) for usage.

-### Additional Events <a class="blank" id="WebSocketEvents">&nbsp;</a>
+### Callbacks <a class="blank" id="WebSocketCallbacks">&nbsp;</a>

-As part of `authorise()`, you are also able to supply functions to handle additional events:
+As part of `authorise()`, you are able to supply callback functions:

- - `onComplete`: when the handshake completes
+ - `onComplete`: called when the handshake completes
- - `onClose`: when the web socket connection is closed
+ - `onClose`: called when the web socket connection is closed

-For both events, a unique web socket id is passed in to uniquely identify the web socket connection.
+For both functions, a unique identifier for the web socket connection is passed as a parameter.

 {% highlight scala %}
-    def onWebSocketHandshakeComplete(websocketId: String) {
+    def onWebSocketHandshakeComplete(webSocketId: String) {
-      System.out.println(s"Web Socket $websocketId connected")
+      System.out.println(s"Web Socket $webSocketId connected")
     }

-    def onWebSocketClose(websocketId: String) {
+    def onWebSocketClose(webSocketId: String) {
-      System.out.println(s"Web Socket $websocketId closed")
+      System.out.println(s"Web Socket $webSocketId closed")
     }

     val routes = Routes({